nickft/mipams-jpeg-systems/README.md

 ## Application structure and terminology <a name="spring"></a>

-The whole JUMBF application (not only the one that appears on the demo) could be logically separated in independent layers each of whom is responsible for a specific application over JUMBF metadata.
-All these layers are strongly dependent on **core layer** which implements the basic JUMBF box definitions.
-Each layer can be defined in a separate package inside the jumbf package.
-In the jumbf package we could contain not only the core layer but also all the layers related to any application that needs to parse application-specific JUMBF boxes.
+The entire MIPAMS JPEG Systems application (not only the one that appears on the demo) could be logically separated in independent layers each of whom is responsible for a specific application over JUMBF metadata.
+All these layers are strongly dependent on **jumbf layer** which implements the basic JUMBF data model.
+Each layer can be defined in a separate package inside the org.mipams package.
+In this package we could contain not only the core layer but also all the layers related to any application that needs to parse application-specific JUMBF boxes.

 In this design, the two main abstractions of a layer are the *entities* and the *services*.
 Each service is mapped to a specific entitity.
 An **entitity** describes the structure (i.e. fields) of its corresponding Box definition while a **service** defines all the necessary functionalities that need to be performed in this specific box.
 Any service that implements the BoxService interface shall implement three core methods: getServiceMetadata(), writeToJumbfFile() and parseFromJumbfFile().